E-vouchers and printable vouchers are charged at the face value of the voucher/s plus a processing fee of £1.00 per voucher.

 - Last but not least, because we don’t have any printing and posting costs, printable vouchers work out significantly cheaper than cards/vouchers sent by post.

 In the unlikely event that our email/s are still not visible, please contact us and we will be glad to resend the voucher/s.
-It is also helpful if you have a second email address we can send to as well, because it may have different settings which avoid the problem of filtering.
+If the problem persists and you have a second email address we may try using this instead because it may have different settings which avoid the problem of filtering.

-In practice, these situations are rare, and most customers receive their vouchers within an hour of their orders being placed, without any difficulties at all.
+In practice, these situations are rare, and most customers receive their vouchers as soon as their order is being placed, without any difficulties at all.

 If you were given a voucher but have misplaced it, we are happy for you to ask the person who gave it to you to contact us and we will normally be able to reissue the voucher.
 There is no charge for doing this.